pratham-364/Portfolio-and-Blog-Website/README.md

 >
 > Wesite link : www.pgsites.epizy.com

-'''
-Made using WordPress and Elementor
+Made using WordPress and Elementor and a whole lot of plugins.
+Hosted by Cpanel using epizy domain.
-'''
+Used STMP protocol for Wpforms.